 Today, with Steve’s daughter Maria Maglieri at the helm, Serafino own 300 acres of prime McLaren Vale vineyards and an impressive winery.
-The picturesque grounds boast the newly-refurbished Serafino Restaurant, Cellar Door, four-star accommodation, a solar heated swimming pool and premium conference and function facilities
+The picturesque grounds boasts the Serafino Restaurant, Cellar Door, four-star accommodation, a solar heated swimming pool and premium conference and function facilities

-Serafino “Steve” Maglieri arrived in Australia from Italy in 1966, a passionate 17-year-old full of dreams.
+The Serafino story began in 1964 when Steve (Serafino) Maglieri arrived in Australia from Italy as a passionate teenager full of dreams.

-Two years later, with his father Giovanni, he planted his first vines in South Australia’s McLaren Vale, laying the foundation of a wine making dynasty that today is known as Serafino Wines and overseen by his daughter, Maria.
+Two years later, with the assistance of his father Giovanni, he planted his first vines in McLaren Vale that now extends to 350 acres, laying the foundation of a winemaking dynasty that today is known as Serafino Wines and overseen by his daughter, Maria.

 From the beginning, Steve and his father worked from dawn to dusk seven days a week to produce wines of such outstanding quality that it wasn’t long before the accolades began to flow.